Non-minimally coupled electromagnetic fields and observable implications for primordial black holes: Sultana-Dyer black hole

 Due to the azimuthal symmetry, the following quantity is conserved~\cite{Sultana:2005tp}:

-In Appendix.~(\ref{sec:conserved-quantities-diff-metrics}), we obtain the relation between the above quantities with the conserved quantities for the dimension-full coordinates.
-In Sec. \eqref{sec:Def-Angle}, we show that the dispersion relation depends on the value of $\tilde{L}/{\tilde{E}}$.
-In the rest of this work, we obtain the change in photon propagation in the Sultana-Dyer space-time due to the presence of non-minimal coupling~\eqref{eq:prasanna's_action}.
+In Sec. \eqref{sec:Def-Angle}, we show that the dispersion relation depends on the value of $b = \tilde{L}/{\tilde{E}}$, which is dimensionless impact parameter.
+In the rest of this work, we obtain the change in photon propagation in the Sultana-Dyer space-time due to non-minimal coupling~\eqref{eq:S_Balakin}.
 We also compare our results with Schwarzschild space-time.